Temple University: History

+Founding

-Temple University was founded in 1884 by Grace Baptist Church of Philadelphia and its pastor Russell Conwell, a Yale-educated Boston lawyer, orator, and ordained Baptist minister, who had served in the Union Army during the American Civil War.
-Conwell came to Pennsylvania in 1882 to lead the Grace Baptist Church of Philadelphia while he began tutoring working class citizens late at night to accommodate their work schedules.
-These students, later dubbed "night owls," were taught in the basement of Conwell's Baptist Temple (hence the origin of the university's name and mascot).
+Temple University was founded in 1884 by Grace Baptist Church of Philadelphia and its pastor Russell Conwell, a Yale-educated lawyer, orator, and ordained Baptist minister, who served in the Union Army during the American Civil War.
+Conwell came to Pennsylvania in 1882 to lead the Grace Baptist Church.
+One evening in June 1884, a young aspiring minister named Charles Davies approached Conwell after a service to express his desire to prepare for the ministry, but did not have the means to attend college.
+Conwell offered to teach Davies, who showed up to the first class with six friends.
+By the third class, this number had reached forty. where he began tutoring working-class citizens at night in the basement of Conwell's Baptist Temple (hence the origin of the university's name and mascot).

-The Grace Baptist Church of Philadelphia quickly grew popular within the North Philadelphia area.
-A temporary board of trustees was created to handle the rapidly growing formalities associated with the church's programs.
-When the board conducted its first meeting they named Russell H. Conwell president of "The Temple College."
-Grace Baptist Church appointed a new board of trustees within the following months, printed official admissions files, and issued stock to raise funds for new teaching facilities.
+Conwell's night classes quickly grew popular within the North Philadelphia area.
+The Grace Baptist Church created a board of trustees, which named Russell Conwell president of the Temple College.
+Following an unsuccessful meeting with 34 Philadelphia Baptist churches, the Grace Baptist Church appointed a new board of trustees, printed official admissions files, and issued stock to raise funds for new teaching facilities.
 The church provided classrooms, and teachers, and financed the school in its early years.
-Regardless of whether they had the resources to support the school, The church and Conwell's desire was “to give education to those who were unable to get it through the usual channels”.
+The church and Conwell's desire was "to give education to those who were unable to get it through the usual channels".

-In addition to the congregational giving and supporting the college, Conwell used the income from his “Acres of Diamonds” speech to fund Temple as a place where working-class Philadelphians might receive higher education.

-Philadelphia granted a charter in 1888 to establish “The Temple College of Philadelphia”, but the city refused to grant authority to award academic degrees.
-By 1888, the enrollment of the college was nearly 600.
-It was in 1907 that Temple College revised its institutional status and incorporated as a university.
-Legal recognition as a university enhanced Temple in noticeable ways including its reputation, professional and graduate programs, overall enrollment, and financial support.
+In 1891, Temple's first graduating class of eighteen men received the Bachelor of Oratory degree.
+However, state and federal education agencies would not identify Temple as a legitimate college level institution.
+Philadelphia granted a charter in 1888 to establish the Temple College of Philadelphia, but the city refused to grant authority to award academic degrees.
+By 1888, the enrollment of the college was nearly 600: because of Temple's aim of offering an education to Philadelphia's working class, there were no admissions requirements and tuition was free.

 Over time, Temple expanded.
-The Grace Baptist Church of Philadelphia also founded Samaritan Hospital, and Garretson Hospitals, a Medical School was added, and Temple merged with the Philadelphia Dental College.
+Samaritan Hospital (now Temple University Hospital) was founded by the Grace Baptist Church in 1892, and Temple added a medical school in 1901.
+Temple merged with Garretson Hospital the Philadelphia Dental College in 1906.
 After the merger, Temple officially reincorporated as Temple University on December 12, 1907.
+The School of Nursing was established in 1911, followed by the Teacher's College in 1914.
+Russell Conwell died in 1925 after a 38-year presidency at Temple, and is buried at the Founder's Garden on campus.